 Minnesota Filing Requirements and Residency Status

-If you are not required to file a federal return, you are not required to file a Minnesota return.
+If you are not required to file a federal return, you may be required to file a Minnesota return.
 However, you must file a Minnesota return in order to:

 - claim refundable credits for which you may qualify (the K–12 Education, Working Family or Child Care Credits, etc.), or